Much “Holocaust” but no history: the failure of Rabbi Berenbaum

 The Rabbi’s wrath, and his warning

 For this latest book Michael Berenbaum has enrolled 54 authors under his banner.
 The great majority of them are Jewish, and all, including Raul Hilberg, respect the religious dogma of the “Holocaust” to the letter.
 I consider Hilberg to be gifted, as Arthur Butz has put it, with “a remarkable cabalistic mentality” (foreword to The Hoax of the Twentieth Century, 1976).
 Berenbaum has even rallied to his camp Israeli historian Yehuda Bauer, who at times has suffered lapses of independence.
 In 1992, for example, Bauer suddenly rejected the importance of the Wannsee conference, declaring: “It was a meeting, but hardly a conference… little of what was said there was executed in detail.”
 He continued: “The public still repeats, time after time, the silly story that at Wannsee the extermination of the Jews was arrived at.
-Wannsee was but a stage in the unfolding of the process of mass murder.” (“Wannsee’s importance rejected,” Canadian Jewish News, January 30, 1992).
+Wannsee was but a stage in the unfolding of the process of mass murder.”
+(Wannsee’s importance rejected, Canadian Jewish News, January 30, 1992).

 But in this new book, which contains a contribution by Bauer, that gathering is referred to (p.
 155) as “the eventful Wannsee Conference.”

 In his contribution to this work, Bauer goes so far as to anathematise Arno Mayer, a professor at Princeton University who, in a book published in 1988, made no secret of his wish to put the “Holocaust” back into the sphere of History.
 Entitled Why Did the Heavens not Darken?
 (Pantheon Books, New York), it bore the subtitle The “Final Solution” in History, which, in the author’s mind, meant “in History and not in legend or mere belief.”
 In that book – and this point deserves stressing – Prof. Mayer committed a grave sin against the dogma, particularly in his treatment of the “gas chambers,” of Auschwitz, and of the Einsatzgruppen.
 In The Holocaust and History (p.
-15) Bauer dismisses Mayer in a few words, castigating his popularisation of “nonsense,” his “cocksure” book, and of engaging in a “subtle form of Holocaust denial.”
+15) Bauer dismisses Mayer in a few words, castigating him for his popularisation of “nonsense,” his “cocksure” book and his engaging in a “subtle form of Holocaust denial.”
 Bauer even states that Mayer “flies in the face of well-known documentation.”

 Also in this anthology, Polish historian Franciszek Piper issues a warning to anyone who might be tempted to engage in an endeavour in which, not so long ago, he himself engaged: that of rationally analysing the facts and techniques relating to the alleged extermination of the Jews.
 Thus one may read (p.
 384) these words from the pen of Poland’s specialist of the Auschwitz camp: “The work ahead requires sensitive attention to the tragedy of the victims and forbids reduction of genocide to a technological process.”
 His master’s voice (that of Rabbi Berenbaum) can be heard here.